 The girl's basketball is a team sport for girls in grades 9-12.
 There are three teams in the high school.
 The varsity team generally consists of the best 9-12th grade players.
 Typically it is only 11th & 12th graders.
 The junior varsity team consists of 9-12th graders.
 The 9th grade team consists of 9th graders.
 There is no limit as to the number of girls who may participate with any of the basketball teams.
-The state association allows a 21 game schedule and the season runs from mid-November through February.
+The lowa Girls High School Athletic Union (IFHSAU) allows a 21 game schedule and the season runs from mid-November through February.